1995parham/zamaneh/README.md

 ## Introduction

 Manage your working periods with ease in rust.
+The first version had been written in go but I switched it into rust for having more fun.
+It tracks two periods repeatedly, one working period (25m) and one fun period (5m).
+I use it for measuring time that I work and etc.